VirtusLab/akka-serialization-helper/docs/blog-post.md

                ^
 ```

-### Incompatibility of persistent data
+### 2. Incompatibility of persistent data

 <img width="1201" alt="typical-tragic-story" src="https://user-images.githubusercontent.com/49597713/172349918-a4af3ffe-e3e7-4582-ac2e-bb559f139bf5.png">

 A typical problem with persistence is when the already persisted data is not compatible
 with the schemas defined in a new version of the application.

-To solve this, a mix of a compiler plugin and a sbt task can be used for dumping schema
+To solve this, the `dump-persistence-schema-plugin` (a mix of a compiler plugin and a sbt task, part of ASH toolbox) can be used for dumping schema
 of [akka-persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html#example-and-core-api) to a
 file.
 It can be used for detecting accidental changes of events (journal) and states (snapshots) with a simple `diff`.